 St Chad's is home to the Ward of St Faith of the Confraternity of the Blessed Sacrament.
-The faithful still meet in prayerful contemplation monthly before the Blessed Sacrament.
+Presently, without a priest to lead us, the faithful still meet in prayerful contemplation monthly before the Blessed Sacrament.
 Our Walsingham Cell of St Chad and All Saints remains suspended after the departure of our parish priest.
-We are interested in creating links with Holy Trinity Blackburn to support work with young children.

-The needs of the sick form the special Intention of one Wednesday evening Mass each month.
+The needs of the sick and the Year's Mind each form the special Intention of one Wednesday evening Mass each month.